Procedure

 1.2 This procedure applies to all employees employed by the University of York under a contract of employment with twelve months or more continuous employment at the proposed date of dismissal.

-1.3 Nothing in this document shall preclude the University from seeking volunteers for redundancy or any employee from agreeing to voluntary severance at any stage of the procedure.
+1.3 Nothing in this document shall preclude the University from seeking volunteers for redundancy.
 Selection of volunteers for redundancy shall be at the discretion of the University and shall be determined by the University's requirements to retain key skills and experience to meet the present and anticipated needs of the University.
+Decisions on selecting volunteers for redundancy will normally be made by a panel or at least two managers, one of which will be a senior manager and on advice from HR.

 1.4 A potential redundancy situation arises in the following circumstances: